Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 Let it run several wakeup cycles connected to your serial monitor.
 Verify all systems are as expected.

-Enclose it in the enclosre and plug it in somewhere.
+Enclose it in the enclosure and plug it in somewhere.

 ## Serial Monitor Printout